 Common Myths About Network Security

 Another CIS blog post (Hackers Are Ready for You, Are You Ready for Them?) provides some recommended cybersecurity best practices.
-The last section (What Can I Do to Prevent Hackers from Invading Our Network?) helps you understand the range of cybersecurity issues that need to be addressed.
-While the list is not exhaustive, it provides a backbone for essential network security.
-A complete solution will require customizing to account for network architecture and the range of applications available on your network.
+For example, the last section (What Can I Do to Prevent Hackers from Invading Our Network?) helps you understand the range of cybersecurity issues that need to be addressed.
+While the list is not exhaustive, it provides a backbone for essential managed network security solutions services.
+However, a complete solution will require customizing to account for network architecture and the range of applications available on your network.

 Myth: Our Network is Secure If We Use a Good Anti-Malware and Anti-Virus Software

 Truth: Targeted cyber-attacks can occur after attackers have been surveying the system for weeks or months.
 During this time, the attackers learn ways around the security scans and find security weaknesses in the system.
 The cybercriminal plans the attack to do damage without immediate detection by the security software.
 Hence, you need additional barriers to prevent and quickly respond to evolving cyber threats.
 You can read about many of these cyber threats, solutions, and cybersecurity best practices in the CIS blog post titled ‘Hackers Are Ready for You, Are You Ready for Them’.

 Myth: Our Network is Secure if Our Users Don’t Visit Malicious Websites

 Truth: Some users believe that malware and viruses can invade only by downloading from malicious websites.
 They believe that avoiding downloading from the web will prevent cyber-attacks.
 When in fact, the truth is that malicious code can gain access to a user’s computer and the network through a variety of other sources.